shubhammlondhe2005/python/README.md

 # 🐼 3.
 Pandas

-The Pandas section focuses on practical data manipulation and analysis.
+Pandas is used for data manipulation, cleaning, and analysis.

 ### Topics Covered